What does Crimson EDGE mean?

 Yes; however, we strongly encourage you to speak with your advisor before doing so to ensure that the class(es) will transfer back to UA.

-Edge students have access to a specific advisor, a highly structured, Individual Success Plan (ISP), and easy access to CCSS Academic Support Services.
+Edge students have access to a specific advisor, a highly structured, Success Plan, and easy access to CCSS Academic Support Services.

 Do I have to live on campus?